chenyahui/gin-cache/readme.md

 # gin-cache
-A high performance gin middleare to cache http response.
+A high performance gin middleware to cache http response.
 Compared to gin-contrib/cache, it has more than 45% performance improvement.

 # How To Use